cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 - _training examples_: The labeled examples we present to the network to train it.
 For example, we present a picture of a square or a triangle and its corresponding label, "square" or "triangle".
 - _output's error_: How far the network's prediction is from the correct label of the example picture.
-- _weights on connections_: A large-precision decimal number (several digits after the dot) that adjusts the output of a unit in one layer to the input of a unit in the next layer.
+- _weights on connections_: A large-precision decimal number that adjusts the output of a unit in one layer to the input of a unit in the next layer.
 The weights are where the "knowledge" of the neural network is encoded.
 - _gradually modifying_: This is the neural network learning process.
 An algorithm carefully modifies the weights on the connections to get closer to the expected output.
 Repeating the adjustment step over time (many, many times) allows the network to learn from the training examples.

 # An important consequence of this process